-When someone says “beauty is in the eye of the beholder,” it means that people may have differing opinions on what is beautiful.
-Indeed, what is pleasing to the eyes for one person might be ordinary or ugly to another; it’s subjective.
+The phrase beauty is in the eye of the beholder means that people can have differing opinions on what is beautiful.
+So what is pleasing to the eyes of one person might be ordinary or ugly to another.
+In other words, beauty can be subjective.

-Anyways, let’s talk about the age of this particular phrase.
-How old is this phrase in its current form?
-Some sources, such as Wikipedia, say this expression originated in a novel by Margaret Wolfe Hamilton called Molly Bawn, 1878.
+Anyway, let’s talk about the origin of this phrase.
+How old is the current form of this expression?
+According to Wikipedia, it originated in a novel by Margaret Wolfe Hamilton called Molly Bawn, from 1878.
 However, I was able to find older citations of it.
-For example, this saying appears in The Garderners’ Monthly and Horticulturist, Volume 16, 1874:
+For example, the phrase makes an appearance in The Garderners’ Monthly and Horticulturist, Volume 16, 1874:

 “It is an old axiom, and well said, that “beauty is in the eye of the beholder.”

-The oldest citation I could find of the phrase in its current form is in a book called The Christian Miscellany, And Family Visiter, published by John Mason in 1863:
+The earliest I could find this expression (in its current form) in print is in a book called The Christian Miscellany, And Family Visiter, published by John Mason in 1863:

 “If there be any truth in the old saying, which, however, is generally quoted in a sense very wide of this mark, that ‘beauty is in the eye of the beholder.'”

-Thus, this phrase (in its current form) is at least 150 years old, and considering it’s called an “old saying” in the quote above, it must be even older.
+So this saying is at least 150 years old, and considering it is called an “old saying” in the quote, it must obviously be even older.

-- George wanted to throw away an old piece of furniture because he thought it looked ugly.
-However, beauty is in the eye of the beholder, as his mother liked the design of the furniture, so she kept it for herself.
+- George was about to throw away an old piece of furniture since he thought it looked ugly.
+However, beauty is in the eye of the beholder because his mother liked the way it looked, so she kept it.

 - There’s some odd looking art hanging up in my brother’s house.
 I think it looks tacky, but he likes it, so I guess beauty lies in the eyes of the beholder.